 The Nomination Committee comprises Paul Walsh, Chairman; and all of the non-executive directors in office.

-To learn more about the Nomination Committee and its activities during the last financial year, go to pages 68-70 of
+To learn more about the Nomination Committee and its activities during the last financial year, go to pages 94-97 of the 2019 Annual Report.

 The General Business Committee comprises all of the executive directors and meets as required to conduct the Company’s business within clearly defined limits delegated by the Board and subject to those matters reserved to the Board.